hyese128/TMDD_qtop_converter/README.md

 ## Instruction
 1. Upload file tab : can uplod '.mod' files written NONMEM language
-2. Should select the appropriate option for the uploaded model
+2. Select the appropriate option for the uploaded model (Refer to the instruction on the first tab of the right panel)
    - Whether TMDD was applied only to drug-receptor interactions or also to drug-FcRn interactions
    - Whether the observed blood concentration is non-binding or total concentration
    - Compartment number where the receptor (drug receptor, FcRn respectively) exists
 3. Press the "process file" button to execute the conversion.
+4. Click the second tab of the right panel to check the converted pTMDD file.
-4. Press the "Download Processed File" bytton to download the pTMDD file.
+5. Press the "Download Processed File" button to download the pTMDD file.